JazzyMcJazz/JazzyMcJazz/README.md

 # 💫 Hi there:

-🔭 I’m currently working on a React Native app<br>🌱 I’m currently learning SvelteKit<br>⚡ Fun fact: This page is under construction!
+- 🔭 I’m currently working on a React Native app
+- 🌱 I’m currently learning SvelteKit
+- ⚡ Fun fact: This page is under construction!

 ## 💻 Tech Stack: